jistol/jistol-spring-remote/README.md

 You can set up Spring Remote Server(RMI,HttpInvoker) in only two steps.

-Set @EnableRemoteServer on configuration file.
+Add @EnableRemoteServer on configuration file.

 ```java
 @SpringBootApplication